-- Use the best available channel.
-Remember that 802.11b/g channels are 22Mhz wide, but are only separated by 5MHz.
-Perform a site survey (as detailed in chapter eight), and select a channel that is as far as possible from existing sources of interference.
-Remember that the wireless land-scape can change at any time as people add new devices (cordless phones, other networks, etc.) If your link suddenly has trouble sending packets, you may need to perform another site survey and pick a different channel. - Use smaller hops and repeaters, rather than a single long distance shot.
+- Don't use an amplifier.
+As we will see in Chapter 4, amplifiers can make interference issues worse by indiscriminately amplifying all received signals, including sources of interference.
+Amplifiers also cause interference problems for other nearby users of the band. - Use the best available channel.
+Remember that 802.11b/g channels are 22 MHz wide, but are only separated by 5MHz.
+Perform a site survey, and select a channel that is as far as possible from existing sources of interference.
+Remember that the wireless landscape can change at any time as people add new devices (cordless phones, other networks, etc.) If your link suddenly has trouble sending packets, you may need to perform another site survey and pick a different channel. - Use smaller hops and repeaters, rather than a single long distance shot.
 Keep your point-to-point links as short as possible.
-While it may be possible to create a 12km link that cuts across the middle of a city, you will likely have all kinds of interference problems.
+While it may be possible to create a 12 km link that cuts across the middle of a city, you will likely have all kinds of interference problems.
 If you can break that link into two or three shorter hops, the link will likely be more stable.
-Obviously this isn't possible on long distance rural links where power and mounting structures are unavailable, but noise problems are also unlikely in those settings. - If possible, use 5.8GHz, 900MHz, or another unlicensed band.
-While this is only a short term solution, there is currently far more consumer equipment installed in the field that uses 2.4GHz.
-Using 802.11a or a 2.4GHz to 5.8GHz step-up device will let you avoid this congestion altogether.
+Obviously this isn't possible on long distance rural links where power and mounting structures are unavailable, but noise problems are also unlikely in those settings. - If possible, use 5.8 GHz, 900MHz, or another unlicensed band.
+While this is only a short term solution, there is currently far more consumer equipment installed in the field that uses 2.4 GHz.
+Using 802.11a or a 2.4 GHz to 5.8 GHz step-up device will let you avoid this congestion altogether.
 If you can find it, some old 802.11 equipment uses unlicensed spectrum at 900MHz (unfortunately at much lower bit rates).
 Other technologies, such as Ronja (http://ronja.twibright.com/) use optical technology for short distance, noise-free links. - If all else fails, use licensed spectrum.
 There are places where all available unlicensed spectrum is effectively used.
 In these cases, it may make sense to spend the additional money for proprietary equipment that uses a less congested band.
 For long distance point-to-point links that require very high throughput and maximum uptime, this is certainly an option.
 Of course, these features come at a much higher price tag compared to unlicensed equipment.

-To identify sources of noise, you need tools that will show you what is happening in the air at 2.4GHz.
-We will see some examples of these tools in chapter six.
+To identify sources of noise, you need tools that will show you what is happening in the air at 2.4 GHz.
+We will see some examples of these tools in Chapter 6.